 How to make simit at home

-Meanwhile, toast the sesame seeds (check out The Spruce Eats' tutorial o how to toast sesame seeds) and in a shallow and wide dish (like a pie dish) whisk together the molasses and water.
+- Meanwhile, toast the sesame seeds and in a shallow and wide dish (like a pie dish) whisk together the molasses and water.

-Simit is traditionally served for breakfast with white (feta) cheese, cucumbers and tomatoes.
+Simit is traditionally served for breakfast with white (feta) cheese or labneh, cucumbers and tomatoes.
 Sometimes, you can find Simit sandwiches made with cheese such as mozzarella plus some tomatoes.
 It's also common to have simit on its own as a snack or with a glass of cold Ayran (Turkish yogurt drink).

 That being said, you can serve this round sesame bread with almost any kind of cheese you like.
 We also love having it with jam or chocolate spreads, needless to say that tahini and molasses is another favorite spread that compliments this Turkish bread very nicely.